WalletConnect/walletconnect-docs/tech-spec.md

 ## Introduction

-WalletConnect is an open-source standard for connecting desktop Dapps to mobile Wallets.
+WalletConnect is an open protocol for connecting desktop Dapps to mobile Wallets.
 The architecture consists in 4 components to allow secure communication between a desktop Dapp without requiring any hardware or software from the User yet without comprising the security of any of its components.

 The 4 components of the architecture consist: